 Other cyber attackers attempt to steal user accounts via phishing attacks: tricking users into giving away their login credentials or active session.
 Many phishing attacks ask users to load fake websites that appear legitimate, where the users then are prompted to enter their credentials, thus giving them to the attacker.
 Known phishing websites can be filtered out using URL filtering, thwarting these types of attacks.

 Cloudflare Gateway offers fast and highly effective DNS filtering, along with other technologies to keep internal employees secure.
-Cloudflare Gateway is part of the Cloudflare for Teams product suite, which provides internal company security.
+Cloudflare Gateway is part of the Cloudflare Zero Trust platform, which provides internal company security.

 Learn more about DNS filtering.